-To begin learning how to start an online marketplace, first, we need to define a marketplace.
+To begin learning how to start an online marketplace, first, we need to define what a marketplace is.
 Digital marketplaces are platforms that connect buyers and sellers of goods or services with each other and provide the infrastructure for the transaction.
 This can be a platform to sell physical goods like Etsy for homemade gifts or GOAT for rare shoes, or one to find and book services like Rover for pet-sitting or StyleSeat for salon bookings.
 And of course, there are huge category-defining marketplaces like Airbnb for vacation rentals and Uber for ride-sharing.

 There are always at least two sides in a marketplace, one for supplying the product or service and one for acquiring the product or service.
 There can even be three-sided marketplaces such as DoorDash, which connects consumers, restaurants, and delivery drivers.
 Determining who is on each side of your marketplace will be critical as you begin planning your build.